 Many people make the mistake of skipping the lights.
 Don’t make that mistake.
 Good lighting is an inexpensive way to dramatically improve the experience of video calls.
 Even an inexpensive lamp can make a dramatic difference.

 You’re going to spend a lot of time sitting.
 You need a good chair.
 My favorite is the Herman Miller Aeron chair.
 I would say it’s the Rolls-Royce of office chairs, but it’s not about luxury.
 It’s about posture, comfort, and health.
 A cheap chair could lead to far more expensive back trouble.
 Besides, it looks a lot more professional than a gaming chair.

 A Good Desk

 You’ll want a desk with space for a dual monitor.
 Bonus: The ability to sit or stand.
-The Autonomous Edition Smart Hybrid (Home Office) is a great desk with electronic sit/stand adjustment.
+We love a good height adjustable standing desk.
 If you’re standing up a lot, you’ll want an anti-fatigue standing mat.